kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     docker exec m1 mysql -e "SET GLOBAL max_binlog_stmt_cache_size = 2097152000;" && docker exec -it m1 mysql $DB

 Mind the parameter `-it` in the 2nd call to `docker exec` here.
-It makes sure that you get a window (interactive terminal) to work with.
+It makes sure that you get a window (**i**nteractive **t**erminal) to work with.

-Once in that MySQL session, you might want to see the process list because some processes hang which indicates that there is another process with a lock on a table the other processes one to use and can not until that first process ends and releases this lock.
+Once in that mysql session, you might want to see the process list because some processes hang which indicates that there is another process with a lock on a table the other processes want to use and can not until that first process ends and releases this lock.
+You want to see what kind of long-running process that is in order to get things.

-You may then utilize your keyboard and type bravely `SHOW processlist;` -- until one of these days you say "I don't want to type this anymore" and define a AHK hotkey:
+You may then utilize your keyboard and type bravely `SHOW processlist;` -- until one of these days you say "I don't want to type this anymore" and define an AHK hotkey:

     ::spl::SHOW processlist;